 - Play in the playground and sandpit area

 It may seem like a lot in for such a short space of time, but Angelo and Valentina get bored easily.
-They are still quite young and perhaps spend maybe 15 minutes on an activity.

 The Park On A Sunny Day